carpentries/instructor-training/episodes/05-memory.md

 > implying that learners who receive support may never learn
 > to function independently.
 This view fails to account for the *additional cognitive
 > load* experienced by novices creating new connections while learning a task.
-> Minimally-guided instruction requires learners to simultaneously
+> **Minimally-guided instruction requires learners to simultaneously
 > master a domain's factual content
-> and its search and problem-solving strategies.
-Fostering creativity and independence takes time.
+> AND its search and problem-solving strategies.** Fostering creativity and independence takes time.
 > Minimal guidance is intuitively appealing,
-> but that does not mean it works.
+> but that does not mean it always works.
 {: .callout}

 > ## Mapping Cognitive Load